dtcenter/METplus/docs/Users_Guide/quicksearch.rst

 .. only:: pdf

-   **Note: the quick searches listed in this section are intended to be used only with the HTML version of this manual.
-They are listed here for reference only.**
+   Note: the quick searches listed here are used on with the online version of this user guide.

 Use Cases by MET Tool: